salekinsirajus/riscvassembler/README.md

 can open it with a hex viewer like `xxd out.o` to see the content.

-## WIP: Reference Resolution
-- We need to fix the offsets (sign-extension, alignment, rang-check) outside the emit functions
-- Implement a deserialize function for J-type
-- Implement label/symbol visibility
-- Add unresolved symbols to rela.text

-## Features
-aka the work in progress
+## Wwork in progress
 - [x] initialize symbol table and string table
 - [x] add entry to the strtab
 - [x] proper offset calculation for section headers
 - [x] add entry to the symtab
 - [x] add instructions to the text section
-- [x] address/ref resolution (single pass?)
+- [x] address/ref resolution (single pass.)
+- [ ] Expand lexer to recognize all registers x0-x31 and all aliases (t0-t6, s0-s11, a0-a7, fp)
+- [ ] Extend immediate parsing to support negative numbers, hexadecimal (0x...), binary (0b...), and larger constants.
+- [ ] Fix the offsets (sign-extension, alignment, rang-check) outside the emit functions
+- [ ] Implement a deserialize function for J-type
+- [ ] Implement label/symbol visibility
+- [ ] Add unresolved symbols to rela.text
+- [ ] implement full RV32I instruction coverage (LUI, AUIPC, JALR, all arithmetic, shifts, branches, loads/stores).
-- [ ] Implement macro/psuedo instructions
+- [ ] Implement proper pseudo-instruction expansion to multiple actual instructions (e.g., LI → LUI+ADDI).
+- [ ] Implement .bss section with proper ELF flags and handling of uninitialized data.
+- [ ] Implement .rodata section for read-only data
+- [ ] Implement .word, .byte, .half, .long directives for data initialization.
+- [ ] Implement .align directive for section alignment.
+- [ ] Implement .comm and .size directives.
+- [ ] Implement .equ/.set directives for defining constants.
-- [ ] local label (1b, 2f, etc.)
+- [ ] Extend label handling to support multiple sections (text, data, rodata, bss).
+- [ ] Implement pseudo-instructions: LI, LA, NEG, NOT, SEQZ, SNEZ, SGTZ, etc.
-- [ ] Implement all ISA instructions
+- [ ] Implement macro (?)
+- [ ] Update ELF header fields dynamically: e_shnum, e_shstrndx, e_shoff, and section flags.
-- [ ] relocation info
+- [ ] Implement arithmetic expressions for immediates and label offsets.
-- [ ] Use the symbol table to the full capacity
+- [ ] Implement proper handling of global vs local symbols in the symbol table.
+- [ ] Improve error handling with line numbers, semantic checks, and warnings for undefined symbols.
+- [ ] add a test suite and example output files
+- [ ] Implement ECALL and system instruction handling fully with proper encoding.
+- [ ] Add support for forward-declared labels in data sections.
+- [ ] Refactor ELF32 serialization to correctly update offsets, sizes, and section headers dynamically.
+- [ ] verify proper handling of branch offsets for B-type and J-type instructions.
-- [ ] directive support
+- [ ] Add logging/debugging support for unresolved instructions and symbol resolution.